If the microphone is not working with your Windows laptop/desktop, relax, take a deep breath, then please note the following points:

 Again, ensure that the microphone jack is properly plugged into the female end of the TRRS to TRS adapter by pushing the jack in all the way till you hear a “click” sound.

 At this point, speak into the microphone, if the green bar moves, that means the microphone is working.
-If not, it could mean that the right audio drivers aren't installed or need to be uninstalled and reinstalled.
-This link may help with that:
+If not, it could mean that the right audio drivers aren’t installed or need to be uninstalled and reinstalled.
+These links may help with that:

 In some cases, the built in speaker of your PC or Laptop may stop working once you get the microphone working with your device.
 If this becomes the problem check out our “Windows PC/Laptop built-in speaker stops working” article to find out how to solve the problem.